fredbi/go-swagger/docs/generate/client.md

       -r, --copyright-file=                                                       copyright file used to add copyright header --existing-models=                                                      use pre-generated models e.g. github.com/foobar/model
           --additional-initialism=                                                consecutive capitals that should be considered intialisms
-          --with-expand                                                           expands all $ref's in spec prior to generation (shorthand to --with-flatten=expand)
+          --skip-enum-const           when present, model generation makes no attempt to generate consts for enum values --skip-export-enum          when present, enum constants in a model are not exported as globals --with-expand                                                           expands all $ref's in spec prior to generation (shorthand to --with-flatten=expand)
           --with-flatten=[minimal|full|expand|verbose|noverbose|remove-unused]    flattens all $ref's in spec prior to generation (default: minimal, verbose)
       -A, --name=                                                                 the name of the application, defaults to a mangled value of info.title